annieconron/codingblog/posts/fourth_post.md

 The value for the radius of the circle is 'r' - so it is already known that this.r is the distance from the centre to the boarder of the circle.
 The program tests the distance between the centre of the circle and the location of the mouse.
 If 'd' is greater than the radius 'r' then the mouse is not within the circle and if it is less than 'r' it is within the circle.

-The linked example demonstrates how the dist function can be implemented.
+The example demonstrates how the dist function can be implemented.

 <iframe width="600" height="442" src="https://editor.p5js.org/annieconron/full/jH81Ry0n6"></iframe>